fingerprintjs/fingerprintjs-pro-react-native/README.md

 # FingerprintJS PRO React Native

-### Official React Native module for 100% accurate device identification, created for the FingerprintJS Pro Server API.
+### Official React Native module for 100% accurate device identification, created for the FingerprintJS Pro.

 This module can be used in a React Native application to call the native FingerprintJS Pro libraries and identify devices.